romainl/idiomatic-vimrc/README.md

 ## CONDITIONALS

+Do something if Vim is the right version:

     if v:version >= 704
+      " see :help v:version
+    endif

-      " Do something if Vim is the right version. endif
+Do something if Vim has the right patch-level:

     if has('patch666')
-      " Do something if Vim has the right patch-level.
-      " See `:help has-patch`.
+      " see :help has-patch
     endif

+Do something if Vim is built with `feature`:

     if has('feature')
-      " Do something if Vim is built with `feature`.
-      " See `:help feature-list`.
+      " see :help feature-list
     endif